David Gibson (American football)

-David Allan Gibson (born November 5, 1977) is a former American football safety in the National Football League.
+David Allan Gibson (born November 5, 1977) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the USC Trojans.

-High school career
+Early life

 Gibson prepped at Mater Dei High School in Santa Ana.

 College career

 Gibson played college football at the University of Southern California.

 Professional career

 Gibson played in the NFL for the Tampa Bay Buccaneers and Indianapolis Colts between 2000 and 2003.
-He was a sixth round selection (193rd overall pick) in the 2000 NFL Draft.
+He was a sixth round selection (193rd overall pick) in the 2000 NFL draft.